ding-lab/BreakPointSurveyor/K_ReadDepth/README.md

 # ReadDepth

-*Evaluate read depth in target regions, and obtain BAM file statistics used for calculating copy number*
+*Evaluate read depth in target regions*

 * Evaluate read depth (number of reads mapping to a genomic position) in WGS data for regions defined in PlotList.  `depthFilter.py` will subsample the depth so that no more than about 10K data points are returned, no matter the region size.